ACoolioDude/Haxefetch/README.md

 <img width="974" height="470" alt="image" src="https://github.com/user-attachments/assets/f138cfa2-5a97-490a-bf62-6a4f1e2869ca" />

 Haxefetch is fetch program inspired by fastfetch, neofetch, pfetch, nerdfetch, hyfetch, etc and it is written in Haxe.
 [Don't know what's Haxe?
-Read more](https://haxe.org/)
+Read more](https://haxe.org/) and [learn Haxe if you don't know!](https://haxe.org/documentation/introduction/)

 ## Dependencies
  - `vulkaninfo` and `vulkantools` - Required to show Vulkan version